boredguywithacomputer/MEGATURTLE-V1/README.md

   # MEGATURTLE-V1
 A custom drone flight controller that is a part of a bigger project.
-Currently a work in progresshttps://epicturtle.web.app/fc/
+Currently a work in progress

+<a href='https://epicturtle.web.app/fc/'>Here's a link to a demo</a>

 # Schematic